SRON-Earth/Balsa/Documentation/BalsaManual.md

 A probability is a value between 0 and 1 (including the boundaries).
 Odds are often given as a ratio of to integers ("the odds are 3 to 10"), but they can take any non-negative real value, including Pi and the square root of 2.

 As an example, consider a football match between Team A and Team B. A bookmaker may say that the odds of Team A winning are 10 to 1 (also written '10:1').
-This means that the probability that Team A wins is 10 times the probability that Team B wins.
+This means that the probability that Team A wins is 10 times the probability that Team B wins (we ignore draws).
 We can then calculate that the probability of Team A winning must be 10/11, versus 1/11 for Team B.

 By analogy, we will define *class odds* as the odds that a data point belongs to a certain class, versus the point not belonging to that class.
 If the class probability of a point is given as p and the class odds are q, probabilities are converted to odds as follows: